defyingdemonprogram/Music-Visualizer-in-C/README.md

 - Press <kbd>SPACE</kbd> to toggle pause/play for the music.
 - Press <kbd>W</kbd> to restart the music.
 - Press <kbd>F</kbd> to save the visualization as an `output.mp4` file.
-- Press <kbd>M</kbd> for visualizing microphone input(Only available when app awaits you to Drag&Drop the file).
+- Press <kbd>M</kbd> to visualize microphone input, and press <kbd>M</kbd> again to return to the preview UI (available only when the app is ready for you to Drag & Drop the file).

 ## References